stingyemperor/artisan-static/source/_posts/Final Report.md

 ### <span style="text-decoration:underline;">Results</span>

 Overall, I would not say that my results are particularly new, as there are other programs out there that have more functions[Bae., et al. 2008], but most of them are discontinued or not commercially available.
 As far as blender goes, I could not find any tool that does what my implemented program does.
+A big aspect to work on is skething in a 3D canvas instead of a 2D canvas so that depth can be controlled by the user.
 In its current state, the program lacks all the necessary tools to be a useful tool, but I believe that once I fix some inconsistencies and add a better way to control the depth of the created object, it can be a useful tool for concept artists and people new to 3D modelling software.

 I would say that I did not achieve the goals I set.
 I believe that the main reason is that I was not able to get any good results with my initial approach of utilizing deep learning, and thus I did not have much time left to experiment with blender to get satisfactory results.